akshita0819/SmartSaathi/README.md

 ## 🛠 Technologies Used

 - HTML5
 - CSS3
 - JavaScript
 - LocalStorage API
 - Geolocation API
 - Font Awesome Icons

 ---

 ## ⚙️ How the Application Works

-1. User enters personal identity details.
+1. User enters **personal identity details**.
-2. User stores basic medical information.
+2. User stores **basic medical information**.
-3. User adds guardian contact details.
+3. User adds **guardian contact details**.
-4. All data is saved securely using browser LocalStorage.
+4. All data is saved using **browser LocalStorage**.
 5. The dashboard displays:
    - Health summary
    - Simulated heart rate
    - Current GPS location
+6. User can open the **Disease Checker** and enter symptoms.
+7. The system searches the medical dataset and predicts a **possible disease**.
+8. The app displays:
+   - Disease name
+   - Description
+   - Safety precautions
-6. In case of emergency, the user can press the **SOS button** to call the guardian.
+9. In case of emergency, the user presses the **SOS button** to call the guardian.

+---

+## 🩺 Disease Checker System

+The Disease Checker allows users to identify possible illnesses based on symptoms.

+### How It Works
+1. User enters a symptom (example: itching, headache).
+2. The system scans the symptom dataset.
+3. A matching disease is predicted.
+4. The application displays:
+   - Disease name
+   - Description
+   - Recommended precautions.

+### Datasets Used

+- `dataset_yourgpt.json`
+- `symptom_Description_yourgpt.json`
+- `symptom_precaution_yourgpt.json`
+- `Symptom-severity_yourgpt.json`

 ---